chandragithub2014/GitPractice_2020/README.md

 Git closing issues through command line git commit -am "Updated with excluding temp mac files, close #4" Where close #4 is the 4th issue to be closed.

+Gists:
+Simple Way to share the code.
+Its kind of micro GIT

+Ammend Commit Demo